 Terrapin has received approval from Hoboken, including approvals by the Planning Board and the Hoboken Medical Cannabis Review Board.
 The company will begin construction with the hope of opening its dispensary in about six months.

 “It’s a huge deal to bring legal cannabis back to the area where we grew up.
-I grew up in Manhattan and later moved to Westchester County in New York myself, so getting back east with this is a big deal for all of us,” Terrapin Communications Director Peter Marcus said.
+I grew up in Manhattan and later moved to Westchester County in New York myself.
+So getting back east with this is a big deal for all of us,” Terrapin Communications Director Peter Marcus said.

-“We all grew up and moved out of the area, but you know how it is; northeast lives in your blood,” he added.
+“We all grew up and moved out of the area.
+But you know how it is.
+Northeast lives in your blood,” he added.
 “Our hearts are filled, and we’re incredibly excited to share our incredible brand with the good people of New Jersey.”

 Terrapin is a cannabis corporation that is a Multi-State Operator (MSO) with six dispensaries and four cultivation/processing facilities in Colorado.
 They also operate a licensed grower/processor medical cannabis facility in Clinton County, Pennsylvania, and Kansas City, Missouri.
 Terrapin also operates a medical/adult-use cultivation/processing facility in Grand Rapids, Michigan.
 What started as a one-man company in Boulder, CO in 2009 has become a national company with more than 500 employees.

-Opening a Medical Marijuana Store in Hoboken
+Opening a Medical Marijuana Store

 The approval concluded four years of outreach Terrapin did to operate a medical marijuana store in Hoboken.